 I draw everything by hand on paper using a 5-layer mixed media process involving pencil, ink, Prismacolor Premier pencils, Copic markers and digital editing only if required (I don't enjoy creating art digitally and prefer the feel of good ol' paper).
 Sustainability is central to my business.
 I print my greeting cards using Moo on sustainably sourced paper.
 Each card is sleeved in a biodegradable (compostable) plastic sleeve for protection.
 The business cards I custom design for my customers are also printed by Moo on 100% recycled, FSC certified paper produced using wind energy, stored inside a recycled material holder.

-My past commissions include: a colorful piece for the Botanical Garden of the Ozarks volunteer award ceremony; a black & white logo for an elder care company; illustrations for the children's book A Sheltie's Tale by Len White; and pet portraits.
+My past commissions include: a colorful piece for the Botanical Garden of the Ozarks volunteer award ceremony; a black & white logo for an elder care company; illustrations for the children's book A Sheltie's Tale by Len White; and pet portraits like the one of Harry above.